Device Password Policy for Android Devices

 - Set Idle Time for Auto lock: Choose an idle time after which the device should auto-lock.

-- Click SAVE to save the password policy.
+- Click Save Policy to save the password policy.

 Applying a Password Policy

-- To enforce the password policy on the devices, click APPLY
+- To enforce the password policy on the devices, click Apply to Device

 - In the Apply Passcode Policy dialog box select Device Profiles or Devices to apply the password.